-These tests will be conducted when an individual returns to duty following a violation of this policy.
+These tests will be conducted when an individual returns to duty following a violation of the prohibitedthis alcohol or drug testingpolicy.
 Follow up testing after returning to work is unannounced and shall be conducted at least six times during the following year.
 During this period of time, the individual will also remain subject to testing under the previously established random testing requirements as outlined above in the previous section.

-All return to duty and follow up testing will be conducted under direct observation and in accordance with the DOT protocols as contained in 49 CFR Part 40, as may be amended.
+All return\-to duty and follow up testing will be conducted under direct observation and in accordance with the Federal Department of Transportation DOT protocols as contained in 49 CFR Part 40, as may be amended.

-Employees seeking specific details regarding the procedures and methodology of drug and/or alcohol testing are referred to 49 CFR Part 40 of the Federal regulations.
-Employees who wish to review this information may contact the DER for assistance in securing a written copy of these regulations.
+Employees seeking specific details regarding the procedures and methodology of drug and/or /alcohol testing are referred to 49 CFR PART 40 of the Federal regulations.
+Employees who wish to review this information may contact the Designated Employer Representative (DER) in the Personnel Services Department for assistance in securing a written copy of these regulations.

-Employees are also directed to Administrative Order 2-25 Policy on Drug and Substance Abuse, as amended, for information relating to the City of Fresno's internal policy on reasonable cause drug and/or alcohol testing.
-A copy of this policy may be obtained from the City's website, or by contacting management personnel or the DER.
+Employees are also directed to Administrative Order 2-25 Policy on Drug and Substance Abuse, as amended or subsequent amendments, for information relating to the City of Fresno's internal policy on this issuereasonable cause drug and/or alcohol testing.
+A copy of this policy may be obtained from the City's website, or by contacting management personnel or, the DER, or the City's website.